pascalr/admin/docs/grant_application.md

 Potential to communicate with other smart devices, for example a smart fridge in order to get a full grocery list.

 The plans this cupboard are available online.
 This cuboard is made mainly out of hardwood so it lasts a long time.

+Everything will be freely available so people can build their own themselves if they want to.

+### Current state

+The robot is currently still a prototype.
+There is much work left to be done.

+### Business model

+Explain about the business model.
+I want to sell kits that people can buy and assemble themselves.

 ## 1) Tell us about the world as you see it.
 (A description of the status quo and context in which you will be working)